Privacy notice for Healthshare

 - Private Sector Providers

-You will be informed who your data will be shared with and you will be asked for explicit consent for this when this is required.
+If your data is shared outside of direct care, you will be asked for explicit consent for this if this is required.
 In all circumstances we will transit your personal data securely.
-In almost all instances the transfer of your data will be electronic either through the encrypted NHS network, or using NHS.net secure encrypted email or through an NHS encrypted portal (e.g. enabling an x-ray result to be shared between NHS organisations).
+In almost all instances the transfer of your data will be electronic either through the encrypted NHS network, or using NHS.net secure encrypted email or through an NHS encrypted portal (e.g., enabling an x-ray result to be shared between Healthshare and NHS organisations).

 How we will communicate with you

 In order to communicate with you, we are likely to do this by telephone, SMS, email, and/or post.
 If we contact you using the telephone number(s) which you have provided (landline and/or mobile), and you are not available which results in the call being directed to a voicemail and/or answering service, we may leave a voice message on your voicemail and/or answering service as appropriate.